 Welcome to my Easy1up review and big congratulations for doing proper research on this program before committing yourself!

-on the surface, when you watch their sales video, it sounds as though you have landed on the best program ever.
+On the surface, when you watch their sales video, it sounds as though you have landed on the best program ever.
 They are really good at selling their stuff.
-You almost want to take out your credit card and make a buy.
+You almost want to take out your credit card and make a purchase.

 Not so fast, please!

 Let’s take a closer look at this supposedly revolutionary program that you spent all your life waiting for.

 The owners boldly call it and industry disrupter and they dare compare themselves to Uber and Airbnb!